 “How old are you?”

 He says he is five and I congratulate myself for yet another easy victory.
-I also make my best effort at smiling, which is difficult when you are sweaty and hungry and has a beehive for a mind.
+I also make my best effort at smiling, which is difficult when you are sweaty and hungry and have a beehive for a mind.
 But at least he gives me something to focus on.

 “Where are your parents?”
 I ask.